nilsonrossi/django-bpmn-engine/doc/bpmn/multiinstance.rst

    In our form configuration, we used `product.product_available` but when we reference it in the flow, we use the standard python dictionary syntax.
-We can't use that notation in form fields, so in this case we need to use SpiffWorkflow's dot notation conversion.
+We can't use that notation in form fields, so in this case we need to use py_bpmn_engine's dot notation conversion.

 Sequential MultiInstance
 ^^^^^^^^^^^^^^^^^^^^^^^^

-SpiffWorkflow also supports Sequential MultiInstance Tasks for previously defined collections, or if the loopCardinality is known in advance, although we have not added an example of this to our workflow.
+py_bpmn_engine also supports Sequential MultiInstance Tasks for previously defined collections, or if the loopCardinality is known in advance, although we have not added an example of this to our workflow.

-For more information about MultiInstance Tasks and SpiffWorkflow, see :doc:`/bpmn/advanced`.
+For more information about MultiInstance Tasks and py_bpmn_engine, see :doc:`/bpmn/advanced`.

 Running The Model
 ^^^^^^^^^^^^^^^^^